Question-Adaptive Graph Learning for Multi-hop Retrieval Augmented Generation: Approach

-The QSGNN is pre-trained on the synthesized data using the NT-Xent loss ~\citep{chen2020simple}:
+The Quest-GNN is pre-trained on the synthesized data using the NT-Xent loss ~\citep{chen2020simple}:

-where $\mathbf{q}_i$ denotes the query embedding, $h_{i}$ is the representation of support document, $M$ is the batch size, $\tau$ is the temperature parameter and we set it as 1.0 in our implementation, $Neg(.)$ denotes the negative sampling and we employ a hard negative sampling strategy ~\citep{schroff2015facenet,xu2022negative} with sampling number set as 30.
+where $\mathbf{q}_i$ denotes the question embedding, $h_{i}$ is the representation of support document, $M$ is the batch size, $\tau$ is the temperature parameter and we set it as 1.0 in our implementation, $Neg(.)$ denotes the negative sampling and we employ a hard negative sampling strategy ~\citep{schroff2015facenet,xu2022negative} with sampling number set as 30.

-After pre-training, we fine-tune QSGNN on the downstream retrieval task.
+After pre-training, we fine-tune Quest-GNN on the downstream retrieval task.
 In this stage, the questions are collected by humans with answers and support documents.
-We fine-tune QSGNN with the same loss function as Equation ~\ref{method:pretrain_loss}.
+We fine-tune Quest-GNN with the same loss function as Equation ~\ref{method:pretrain_loss}.